 Well, after nearly five years, the search is over!
-We finally found our family belen last weekend at the Aachen Christmas market.
+We finally found our minimalist nativity set last weekend at the Aachen Christmas market.

 I was browsing with my friend Leslie in a store called Käthe Wohlfahrt, which sells traditional German Christmas ornaments.
 As soon as I saw this hand-carved wooden belen, I fell in love.
 Clean, simple, no fuss—just the way I wanted it.
 I brought Marlon back with me to see it, and he was equally charmed.